nikola-spasojevic/Job_Title_Recommender/README.md

 ● Weighted scores can be given based on Insertion, Deletion, Substitution

-**TODO: Compare and evaluate Bag Of Words statistical model against unigram scores from LM** Perhaps the unigram frequencies can provide more reliable autocomplete suggestions instead of the BoW model.
+**TODO: Compare and evaluate Bag Of Words statistical model against unigram scores from LM**

+Perhaps the unigram frequencies can provide more reliable autocomplete suggestions instead of the BoW model.

-**TODO: Include bigrams from teh Bag Of Words model for autocomplete suggestions**
+**TODO: Include bigrams from the Bag Of Words model for autocomplete suggestions**